 - Students are expected to be polite, honest, and humble and always follow the rules of Taekwondo.

-- Never use Taekwondo outside the dojang, unless in self-defence or in defence of someone weaker – and then only use the least force necessary.
+- Never use Taekwondo outside the dojang, unless in self-defense or in defense of someone weaker – and then only use the least force necessary.

 - Do not brag or boast of your Taekwondo abilities inside or outside the dojang.

-- Remember the first rule of self-defence is to avoid conflict wherever possible.
+- Remember the first rule of self-defense is to avoid conflict wherever possible.

-- 18. You must have permission from your instructor to participate in any tournament or martial art activity.
-All awards, including trophies, medals, etc., shall be displayed at the school first and then taken home.
+- Students must have permission from your instructor to participate in any tournament or martial art activity.
+All awards, including trophies, medals, etc., shall be displayed at the school first and then taken home

 1. All training, grading and membership fees must be paid promptly at the start of each year/term/month.